lazy-lion-consulting/headscale-docker/docs/linux.md

 ## Installation

+Attaching the Tailscale client to a Headscale server

 ### Step 1 - Generate an Auth key (headscale docker host)

 Run the following command for each mac to connect to your namespace